 Accessibility and test accommodations

 If you have a documented disability or special need (including access to medication/a medical device on exam day), you may be able to receive accommodations to help you take the MCCQE Part I. Visit the accessibility and test accommodations page to learn more.

 Can I be notified when application opens to a future session?

 Will the MCCQE Part I change?

-As of 2018, we will be making changes to our examination program, impacting all of our examinations, including the MCCQE Part I. For more information on these changes, please visit mccevolution.ca.
+As of 2018 and 2019, we will be making changes to our examination program, impacting all examinations including the MCCQE Part I. For more information on these changes, please visit mccevolution.ca.